 Quality Hardwood Flooring in Vancouver

-Wood flooring doesn’t just add a prestigious look to your Vancouver home, but also offers a long-lasting and durable surface.
-There seems to be a countless number of brands, styles, colors, finishes, widths, and much more within the hardwood industry these days.
+Wood flooring doesn’t just add a prestigious look to your Vancouver home and offers a long-lasting and durable surface.
+There seem to be countless brands, styles, colors, finishes, widths, and much more within the hardwood industry these days.
 Have you ever wondered why a particular product can cost three times as much as something similar?
-Below, we go into details about what actually dictates the price of quality hardwood flooring.
-These are the criteria you should consider when you’re shopping for hardwood floors in Metro Vancouver.
+Below, we go into details about what dictates the price of quality hardwood flooring.
+These are the criteria you should consider when shopping for hardwood floors in Metro Vancouver.

 1. Wood Finishes: Anti-scratch Top Coat

 The most crucial aspect of any flooring is the finish, this is especially the case when we’re talking about wood floors.
-Remember, you’re not just buying hardwood floors, you’re buying finished wood floors.
-This truly determines the many benefits you’ll receive with the floor such as water and scratch resistance capabilities of real wood floors.
+Remember, you’re not just buying hardwood floors but finished wood floors.
+This determines the many benefits you’ll receive with the floor, such as the water and scratch resistance capabilities of real wood floors.
 Manufacturers go above and beyond to make their own exclusive patented finish.
 The ideal finish will offer extreme protection to stains and add durability without taking away the natural beauty of hardwood.

 Currently, there are four main finishes throughout the industry, these are:

 We’ll go into details about all of these finishes in another article.
 For now, we suggest our favorite brands based on the type of finish.

 Mercier – Aluminum Oxide: Mercier offers Generations Intact 1000 for residential use and Intact 2500 for commercial use.
 Mercier is famous for the strength of its finish in the industry.
 Mercier’s Intact 2500 is the most anti-scratch finish on the market.
 The key to this strength is their innovative technology and the fact that they can create smaller aluminum oxide particles than other manufacturers.